oroinc/orocommerce/src/OroB2B/Bundle/AccountBundle/Resources/doc/category-visibility.md

 `CategoryVisibilityResolved`, `AccountGroupCategoryVisibilityResolved`, `AccountCategoryVisibilityResolved`
 each of which extend `BaseCategoryVisibilityResolved` abstract class.

-For `AccountCategoryVisibilityResolved`, `AccountGroupCategoryVisibilityResolved` in case if in source tables record is not exist (it was selected default visibility setting), then entity is not written to resolved tables.
+For `AccountCategoryVisibilityResolved`, `AccountGroupCategoryVisibilityResolved` in case if source tables does not contain a record (default visibility setting was selected), then entity is not written to resolved tables.
-For `CategoryVisibilityResolved`, entity is not written to resolved table is case then in source table (CategoryVisibility) exist record with "Config" value.
+For `CategoryVisibilityResolved` entity is not written to resolved table is case then source table (CategoryVisibility) contains record with "Config" value.

-Each create/update/delete operation in source visibility entities automatically performs corresponding change in the resolve tables.
+Each create/update/delete operation in source visibility entities automatically performs corresponding change to the resolved tables.

 For forced visibility cache building on all 3 levels developer can run command:
 `product:visibility:cache:build`.
-This command also rebuild product visibility cache.
+This command also rebuilds product visibility cache.

 Also each row in cache tables stores one on the data sources:
 * SOURCE_STATIC - value is calculated based on selected option and fallback